status-im/nimbus-eth2/docs/the_nimbus_book/src/validator.md

 To become a validator, you need to install the beacon chain software, acquire 32 ETH, set up your validator account and register with the deposit contract on Ethereum.

+Before becoming a validator, you can [run the beacon node](./beacon_node.md) itself and sync the network.

 There is currently no Eth2 mainnet - all networks are testnets.

 ## Recommended Testnets